 Overall, we hypothesize that the greater residential and school stability and food security, reduced domestic violence, and improvements in parents' behavioral health induced by access to long-term rent subsidies will have favorable impacts on children.
 However, we anticipate that these effects may vary by age.
 Children who are younger than age 18 at the time of the 12-year followup survey will have experienced the greater stability induced by long-term rental subsidies for a substantial period, in some cases their entire lives, assuming that this stability continues over time.
-The youngest among them were infants and toddlers at the time of greatest experimental contrast between groups, and because of this and the large effects.
+The youngest among them were infants and toddlers at the time of greatest experimental contrast between groups, and because of this and the large effects of environments on very young children (e.g., Huston, 2017), they may show the largest effects.
 Young adults ages 18-24 will have experienced these experimental impacts from age 6 to age 12 until they left the parental home: these young adults are comparable to the MTO and census samples that moved before age 13, and we may expect large impacts.
 Young adults ages 25 and older will have experienced the intervention for a shorter time, on average, before leaving the parental home, and we may expect smaller impacts.